mmsaki/joint-savings/README.md

 ## Testing Contract Functionality

 ### Using deposit function to deposit funds
+I was able to sent 1 Ether, 10 Ether and 5 Ether to the contract address using the deposit function.
+The `contractBalance` would show the balance of the contract in wei.
 ![](./excecution_results/send_5_ether.png)

 ### Withdrawing funds to accountOne
+Using the withdraw function I was able to withdraw 5 Ether to accountOne.
+You can confirm using lastToWithdraw, lastWithdrawAmount and contract balance to check if the withdraw was successfull.
 ![](./excecution_results/accountOne_5_ether.png)

 ### Withdrawing funds to accountTwo
+I was able to withdraw 10 Ether to accountTwo.
+I can confirm using lastToWithdraw, lastWithdrawAmount and contract balance to check if the withdraw was successfull.
 ![](./excecution_results/accountTwo_10_ether.png)

 ## Improvements